Tuesday, March 27, 2018

 The Death of Stalin: Coup Comedy

 If there's one thing the British know to do, it's political satire.
-And with writer-director Armando Ianucci at the helm, it's no surprise that The Death of Stalin is an absurd, laugh-out-loud film that also gives you much to ponder about the politics of staging a bloody coup.
+And with writer-director Armando Iannucci at the helm, it's no surprise that The Death of Stalin is an absurd, laugh-out-loud film that also gives you much to ponder about the politics of staging a bloody coup.

-Ianucci is the genius behind the TV comedies The Thick of It and Veep but here he gives us a film adaptation of a French graphic novel of the same name.
+Iannucci is the genius behind the TV comedies The Thick of It and Veep but here he gives us a film adaptation of a French graphic novel of the same name.
 Set in 1953 when Stalin (Adrian McLoughlin) keeled over from a stroke, we follow the men of the Central Committee as they jockey for position to see who will take over as the General Secretary of the Communist Party.
 The main contenders are the Moscow Party Head, Nikita Kruschev (Steve Buscemi), and NKVD Head, Lavrentiy Beria (Simon Russell Beale), with Georgy Malenkov (Jeffrey Tambor) serving as the clueless stooge who thinks he's really in charge of things as Stalin's Deputy.

 It's a lot of Russian names, which makes following the dialogue a bit of a challenge at times, but there's nothing challenging about following the actions of these brilliant actors as they deliver inane dialogue with Shakespearean earnestness.
 Everyone retains their original accent, so you've got a suite of Russian leaders all speaking with a variety of English and American accents, but once you get used to that anachronistic detail, you're sold.
 After all, everything else is so absurd anyway.
 The timing of this film also couldn't be better, given that US politics is currently rife with toadies currying favor and secretly pitting people against each other to wrest control from clueless party members.
 In fact, while you may laugh a great deal while watching this film, later when you think about it, you might feel a little heartsick at how close it hits to home.